 Why Some Managers Fail to Plan

 Although planning is a basic function of management, in practice, many managers neglect it.
-You may think that they don’t need formal planning, as they can use their strategic vision and gut instinct to keep the organisation on track even without it.
+You may think that they don’t need formal types of planning, as they can use their strategic vision and gut instinct to keep the organisation on track even without it.
 However, this is not true.
 Here are the key reasons why managers fail to create a strategic plan:

 - They lack time for planning.
 Planning takes a lot of time and managers have too many responsibilities.
 As a result, it is common that managers only think about strategic plans at home or when commuting to work.
 This can result in a failure to plan.
 Managers should specifically schedule planning.
 If it is difficult to find time for this role, a manager should delegate more responsibilities and avoid micromanaging.

 - They don’t have the necessary knowledge.
 There are many tools used in planning such as SWOT analysis, PESTLE Analysis, VRIO Framework, environmental scanning, resource analysis, etc. If a manager didn’t get good training in management, he/she may fail to plan effectively and thus see no sense in it.
+It may also be that they lack experience in certain areas – creating a marketing plan is very different from operational planning.

 - They lack self-discipline.
 Setting and pursuing goals, either personal or organisational, requires dedication and discipline.
 Often, managers need to develop their personal strengths and skills for effective planning in management.